Sharpe's Triumph: Plot summary

 Pohlmann deploys his army at what he is told are the only usable fords of the River Kaitna, but Wellesley deduces that there must be another one between two villages on opposite banks of the river.
 Using this ford, Wellesley crosses the river to try to launch a flank attack, but Pohlmann redeploys to face him.
 Wellesley's aide is killed, and Sharpe takes his place.
 Back with the baggage, McCandless confronts Hakeswill about the warrant and warns Hakeswill that he knows he lied and that he will inform his commander.
 On the British left, the 78th Highland Regiment and the sepoys advance through heavy artillery fire and rout much of the Pohlmann's infantry.
 On the right, however, the 74th and some picquets advance too far towards the village of Assaye and are forced to form square against attack from Maratha light cavalry.
 Dodd's regiment then fires on the pinned-down unit, which cannot deploy into line to fire back effectively.

 Meanwhile, some Maratha gunners retake their guns and fire them into the rear of Wellesley's men, so Wellesley orders a cavalry charge.
 During the fight, he is unhorsed alone amidst the enemy.
-Sharpe launches a savage attack, saving his commander and single-handedly killing many men.
+Sharpe, the only British soldier nearby, launches a savage attack, saving his commander and single-handedly killing many men.
 Friendly troops arrive, and a shaken Wellesley leaves.
 With the collapse of the Maratha right, Dodd is forced to retreat.
 During the fighting, Hakeswill finds McCandless alone and kills him.

 As the Maratha forces flee in disarray, Sharpe comes across Pohlmann—who has been betrayed and robbed by Dodd—but does not apprehend him.
 He also finds Simone Joubert.
 Dodd killed her husband during the retreat, so Sharpe takes her under his protection again.

-Eventually, he catches up to Wellesley and is astonished when Wellesley rewards him with a battlefield promotion, making him an ensign in the 74th.
+When next he encounters Wellesley, the latter gives him a battlefield promotion, making him an ensign in the 74th.
 Afterward, Hakeswill tries again to arrest Sharpe, but Sharpe's new commanding officer points out that the warrant for Sergeant Sharpe is useless against Ensign Sharpe.
 Sharpe triumphantly forces Hakeswill, who initially refuses to acknowledge Sharpe's new rank, to address him as "sir".